bowen-upenn/Multi-Agent-VQA/README.md

 We propose an adaptive multi-agent system, named **Multi-Agent VQA**, to overcome the limitations of foundation models in object detection and counting by using specialized agents as tools.

 Unlike existing approaches, our study focuses on the system's performance without fine-tuning it on specific VQA datasets, making it more practical and robust in the **open world**.
 We present preliminary experimental results under zero-shot scenarios and highlight some failure cases, offering new directions for future research.
+A full paper will be released soon.

 <p align="center">
 <img src=pipeline.png />